InductiveStep/ggplot-and-covid/covid.md

 ### Aggregrate by week

-One way to “smooth” the data is sum by week:
+One way to “smooth” the day-to-day variation in data is to sum by week:

 ``` r
 death_week <- death2 %>%